mmcdermott/MEDS-DEV/README.md

     files and `output_dir` for where you want the final MEDS cohort to live) will produce the desired MEDS cohort.
 The `metadata` key should contain information about the dataset.
 See the `MIMIC-IV` dataset for an example of the allowed syntax here.
-Mandatory keys include `description`, `access_policy`, and the key `"contacts"` with at least one entry.
+Mandatory keys include `description`, `access_policy`, and the key `contacts` with at least one entry.
 4. `predicates.yaml` contains ACES syntax predicates to realize the target tasks.
 5. Optionally, you should add a `refs.bib` file with a BibTex entry users should cite when they use the dataset.